If Sue scores this lower than The Keys of Marinus, she could find herself sleeping on the sofa tonight.

 Sue: Not a Young Frankenstein?

-Me: Not unless the production team are time travellers, no.
+Me: Not unless the production team are time travellers as well, no.

 Sue: So, why are all the Aztecs speaking English?

 Here we go.
-Why it’s taken her until now to question why everyone is speaking English (including Thals, Voords and cavemen) is beyond me, but here we go.
-I can either tell her to wait until the 1970s for an explanation or I can give her the official line now.
-Sadly, we end up debating this during one of Hartnell’s very best moments and she doesn’t hear his passionate warning to Barbara about interfering with time.
+Why it’s taken her until now to question why everyone speaks English (including Thals, Voords and cavemen) is beyond me, but there you go.
+I can either tell her to wait until the 1970s for an explanation, or I can give her the official line now.
+Sadly, we end up debating this during one of Hartnell’s very best moments, and she doesn’t hear his passionate warning to Barbara about interfering with history.
 Not one line.

-Me: It isn’t stated on-screen for many years but the TARDIS translates for everyone telepathically.
-Look, this was a big plot point in David Tennant’s very first episode, The Christmas Invasion, which you’ve definitely seen.
+Me: It isn’t stated on-screen until years later, but the TARDIS translates languages telepathically.
+Look, this was a plot point in David Tennant’s first episode, which you’ve definitely seen.

 Sue: Like a Baffle Fish.